mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 	![ios capabilities](attachments/create-native-javascript-action/xcode-capabilities-nfc.png)

-Add a usage description so the user can give their permission to use the NFC reader:
+Add a usage description so the user can give their permission to use the NFC reader: [todo: confirm that this whole bit to end of section is only for ios.
+Android don't have to do the git stuff?]

 1. In **ios/nativeTemplate/Info.plist** right-click [todo: where?], select **Add Row**, and title they key `NFCReaderUsageDescription` with the description: *To be able to read NFC tags, please accept.*
 2. To stage the changes, use the command `$ git add .` You can check the staged files with the command `$ git status`.
 3. Commit the files with the command `$ git commit -m "Add NFC Manager dependency"`.
 4. Now the files are committed, but they are only stored locally on your machine.
 Push them to your repository with the command `$ git push`.
-This will make the changes available for the Native Builder to create a new app with NFC support.
+This will make the changes available so that the Native Builder can create a new app with NFC support.

 ### 3.4 Install a Dependency in Your Project {#install-dependency-project}